|

 Histogram chart

-The Histogram provides historical information about the values of a signal in predefined bins against either percentage or
+The Histogram provides historical information about the values of a signal in predefined bins against either percentage or absolute time value.
+Refer to the figure below.

 Go to Condition monitoring → Condition overview → Powertrains / Asset groups / Assets → [Asset] → Operational parameters → Histograms.